Updated on September 11th, 2023

 As with the college version, the exact coverage amounts and covered situations can vary with tuition insurance for private schools.
 Since that’s the case, parents need to review the policy carefully before signing the contract.

 The Benefits of Tuition Insurance

 Generally speaking, the main benefit of tuition insurance is coverage against the unexpected.
 While major illnesses or injuries that cause a student to need to withdraw from school are relatively rare, they can certainly occur.

 Should a covered incident take place, then the policyholder can get reimbursed for specific educational costs.
 That can potentially prevent a significant financial hardship or at least limit the monetary impact of having to make a challenging decision and address a qualifying event.

 In some cases, tuition insurance can also provide the policyholder and student with significant peace of mind.
-Even if they know their odds of using the policy are pretty low, the fact that it’s there may make certain financial burdens relating to an education feel less intimidating.
+Even if they know their odds of using the tuition insurance policy itself are pretty low, the fact that it’s there may make certain financial burdens relating to an education feel less intimidating.